 Each room includes a small annex for privacy.
 We know kitties need their alone time!
 Plus there's space in the annex for a litter box—since cats like to do their business in solitude.
 Your cat’s litter box will be checked and, if necessary, changed three times a day.

 Do You Accept New Patients to Board?

-Your pet’s vaccine history can be established through medical records from another animal hospital or clinic, if vaccines were performed by a licensed veterinarian.
-Breeder records, or vaccines administered by anyone other than a licensed DVM, will not suffice.
+Your pet’s vaccine history can be established through medical records from another animal hospital, if vaccines were performed by a licensed veterinarian.
+Breeder records, or vaccines administered by anyone other than a licensed veterinarian, will not suffice.

 Our Boarding Prices

 We charge by the night, and also by weight for dogs.

 Up to 25 pounds: $25 per night

 26 to 50 pounds: $28 per night

 51+ pounds: $31 per night